gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 ![css-modules-1](css-modules-1.png)

-Let's create a list of people with names, avatars, and short latin biographies.
+Create a list of people with names, avatars, and short latin biographies.

-First, let's create the file for the CSS at `src/pages/about-css-modules.module.css`.
+First, create the file for the CSS at `src/pages/about-css-modules.module.css`.
 You'll notice that the file name ends with `.module.css` instead of `.css` like normal.
 This is how you tell Gatsby that this CSS file should be processed as CSS modules.